Doileo/potluck-guest-list-and-dish/README.md

-# Skillcrush project - Single-page developer portfolio solution
+# Skillcrush project - potluck-guest-list-and-dish

 As part of my Front-End Developer Track at Skillcrush, I completed this project which enabled me to acquire additional front-end development skills.